 Reliable Delivery Fleet

 Our fleet of delivery vehicles is maintained with high standards, and aging vehicles are replaced regularly.
-This minimizes the risk for mechanical-related delays.
-Patrons shouldn't have to wait for school or business materials because of a mechanical failure.
+This minimizes the risk of mechanical-related delays.
+Patrons shouldn't have to wait for school or business materials because of mechanical failure.

 Custom IHLS Delivery Data Software